 Driving time: 4.5 hours approximately

-It is famous for the massive groves of Sequoias, and the varying environment of deep canyons, rolling hills, marble caves, and majestic mountains.
-It has many adventures to experience including, hiking, skiing, horseback riding, climbing, and more.
+It is famous for the massive groves of Sequoias and the varying environments of deep canyons, rolling hills, marble caves, and majestic mountains.
+It has many adventures to experience, including hiking, skiing, horseback riding, climbing, and more.
 Be sure to pay your visit to the General Sherman Tree, the largest Sequoia in the world, and hike up to the Moro Rock for spectacular views.

 Check out Kings Canyon National Park, adjacent to Sequoia National Park, to make it more exciting on your 4 day road trip from Los Angeles.

 Visit the entertainment capital of the world for endless entertainment.
 The Sin City is best for a 4-day road trip from Los Angeles.
 Away from the strip and the casinos, spend a day exploring museums and other best attractions of Las Vegas.
 The Mob Museum, the Red Rock Canyon National Conversation Area, the Hoover Dam, and the Fountains of Bellagio are a few places to visit.

 Tons of excellent restaurants highlight the city’s rich and diverse culinary landscape.
 Vegas is fabulous for a 4 day trip from Los Angeles with family, friends, or even a solo trip.

 Distance: 465 miles or 748 km